CUCo: An Agentic Framework for Compute and Communication Co-design: Evaluation

 \subsection{Case Study: Flash Attention with Context Parallelism}

-The Flash Attention workload provides the clearest demonstration of \cufuse{}'s architectural advantage because the ring structure amplifies per-round overheads across multiple exchange steps.
-We focus on the configuration ($\text{SEQ}=4096$, $\text{HD}=32$), which exhibits the largest speedup (\textbf{11.3\%}), and use Nsight Systems profiling with NVTX markers to dissect exactly where the fused kernel gains its advantage.
+The Flash Attention workload provides a clear demonstration of \cufuse{}'s architectural advantage because the ring structure amplifies per-round overheads across multiple exchange steps.
+We focus on the configuration ($\text{SEQ}=4096$, $\text{HD}=32$), which exhibits the largest speedup (\textbf{11.3\%}), and use Nsight Systems profiling to dissect where the gains originate.
+Figure~\ref{fig:flash-attn-timeline} shows the execution timelines.

-\underline{\emph{GIN Fused Kernel Architecture.}} The \cufuse{} evolved kernel launches a single cooperative grid of $B \times n_h + 1 = 81$ blocks via cudaLaunchCooperativeKernel.
-Block~0 is the \emph{communication block}: it runs the entire ring protocol---GIN put/wait/flush for all 256 tiles across all 3 exchange rounds---using device-side atomic counters for synchronization.
-The remaining 80 blocks are \emph{compute blocks}, each handling one (batch, head) pair across all rounds.
-KV data is stored in a tile-first memory layout and double-buffered between two NCCL-registered windows.

-The critical capability is \emph{per-tile pipelining}: as the comm block completes the transfer of tile~$j$ and increments a \texttt{tile\_ready} counter via \texttt{atomicAdd}, compute blocks immediately begin processing tile~$j$ by polling with \texttt{\_\_nanosleep(100)}---even while tiles $j\!+\!1$ through $T_c$ are still in flight.
-This eliminates the pipeline bubble between communication and computation within each round.

-\underline{\emph{Host Baseline Architecture.}} The host version launches a separate attention kernel per round and issues per-tile \texttt{ncclGroup} calls from the CPU between rounds---768 host NCCL API call groups in total.
-Because the attention kernel (80 blocks) saturates all SMs, a small signaling kernel on the communication stream can never be scheduled---creating a GPU-side priority inversion that prevents per-tile pipelining.
-The host version must therefore wait for \emph{all} tiles to finish exchanging before launching the next round's attention kernel, forcing a purely sequential execution pattern.
+The \cufuse{} evolved kernel launches a single cooperative grid with a dedicated \emph{communication block} that runs the entire ring protocol (GIN put/wait/flush across all exchange rounds) and separate \emph{compute blocks} that process attention tiles.
+The critical capability is \emph{per-tile pipelining}: as the comm block completes the transfer of tile~$j$, compute blocks immediately begin processing it---even while later tiles are still in flight.
+Host orchestration cannot achieve this: because the attention kernel saturates all SMs, a signaling kernel on the communication stream can never be scheduled, creating a priority inversion that forces purely sequential execution between exchange rounds.

-The largest contributor is \emph{per-tile pipelining} (63.7\,ms), which is uniquely enabled by the fused kernel's cooperative grid---the host baseline's SM saturation prevents this overlap entirely, as described above.
-The remaining savings come from eliminating 37.7\,ms of compute-stream idle time during the three exchange rounds and removing the cumulative 37.6\,ms of host proxy overhead from 768 NCCL API call groups.
-Together, these three optimizations reduce the end-to-end latency from \textbf{1230.7\,ms} to \textbf{1091.7\,ms} without any change to the mathematical computation or numerical accuracy.